kpomerleau/Dscienceclass/homework 1/README.md

-### 1. Using Chipotle.tsv in the data subdirectory:
+1. Using Chipotle.tsv in the data subdirectory

 	navated to the data subdirectory: